protabula/protabula.com/terms-of-use.md

 ---
 layout: page
 title: Terms of Use
+published: true
 ---

-#PROTABULA, LLC. (“PROTABULA”) ProTabula SERVICE USER LICENSE AGREEMENT
+## PROTABULA, LLC. (“PROTABULA”) ProTabula SERVICE USER LICENSE AGREEMENT

 This PROTABULA License Agreement (“Agreement”) governs access to and use of fee-based products and services offered by PROTABULA.
 By accessing, using, printing, displaying or registering for such services or products, you (“CUSTOMER”) agree to the terms of this Agreement in which, CUSTOMER receives a limited license to access, use, print, display or register for such services or products for an initial one school year (August 1 — July 31) period.